Soul Man (song): Song history and background

 The exclamation "Play it, Steve" heard in the song refers to guitarist Steve Cropper of Booker T. & the M.G.'s, the house band who provided the instrumentation for it and other Sam and Dave singles.
 Cropper provided guitar for both the original Sam and Dave recording as well as the live and studio covers by the Blues Brothers.

 Issued on the Atlantic-distributed Stax label for which Hayes and Porter worked, Sam and Dave's "Soul Man" was the most successful Stax single to date upon its release.
 The single peaked at number one on the Billboard Hot Rhythm & Blues Singles chart.
 "Soul Man" went to number two on the Billboard Hot 100 in the United States during the autumn of 1967.
 It was kept out of the top spot by the song "To Sir With Love" by Lulu.
 Outside the US, it peaked at number two in Canada.
 "Soul Man" was awarded the 1968 Grammy Award for Best Rhythm & Blues Group Performance, Vocal or Instrumental.
 In 1999, the song was inducted into the Grammy Hall of Fame.

 Cash Box reviewed the single saying "Few enough acts pack the impact and terrific ability to attack a song with vigor that Sam & Dave have.
 Couple this drive with a solid slamming song like 'Soul Man,' add some groovy ork support and a readymade following and the result is an instant smash."
 Record World predicted that it "will wow the pop and r/b fans in no time flat".

-In 1996, the owners of ‘Soul Man’ sent Bob Dole a letter stating that his campaign’s use of a modified version of the song, featuring the refrain ‘I’m a Dole Man’ and recorded for the campaign by original vocalist Sam Moore, infringed their copyright and was ‘tantamount to theft.'